What exactly is philosophy?

 There are both personal and professional reasons to study philosophy.
 The main reason to study philosophy is that you just want to know!
 Does God exist?
 Can I prove that I am not in the Matrix?
 What is a just society?
 Studying philosophy will also deepen your character as well as your understanding of the world around you.
 It will teach you to question previously unquestioned assumptions and to "think in a straight line."
 Oh yeah, it is also a lot of fun!
 Professionally, studying philosophy will help you to look at old problems in new ways and to "think outside the box."
 This talent can help you in almost every area of life and work.
 This is why many people who do not want to go to graduate school in philosophy nevertheless pick up philosophy as a second major.

 There are a bunch of good reasons to study philosophy with us at Eastern Illinois University.
 First, philosophy majors are a small and extremely talented group.
-Given that there are nine professors in the department that means that there is roughly one professor for every three majors!
 So you can get as much personal attention as you would like.
 This is not a small thing because philosophy is a discipline devoted to dialogue and debate.
 So the ability to debate with professors on a regular basis is essential for a good philosophical education.
 Second, the faculty at Eastern are all respected and accomplished philosophers.
 Many have published books with top presses and articles in leading journals.
 While academically strong, the faculty are also diverse.
 Pretty much no matter what your interests are, there is someone in the philosophy department to talk to about it.
 Third, the philosophy department seeks to promote an informal environment with maximum discussion and debate.
 Thus, professors are regularly hanging out in the department office and attend the weekly departmental lunches and meetings.